phodal/new-project-checklist/README.md

 **0. Project Process**

  - [ ] Project's Roadmap?
-Project duration, deadlive, etc.
+Such as project deadline, milestone, plan (with interation plan).
  - [ ] features's lifecycle.
 Such as Story card workflow in agile
  - [ ] How to communicate?
 Such as IM, Email and agile daily standup, remote meeting, Retro, etc.